img-3

 With this type of setup there is no physical switch connected to the controller, so if the internet supply fails or the hub fails, there is no control of the light or automation.

-If your smart home automation is using only WiFi devices and your automation needs are simple, you won’t need a hub.
+If your smart home automation is using WiFi devices only and your automation needs are simple, you won’t need a hub.
 As long as your Internet and WiFi router is working you can talk to Alexa or Google to control lights and locks.

 Things to Consider